Ralph Lazo

-Ralph Lazo (November 3, 1924 – January 1, 1992) was the only known non-spouse, non-Japanese American who voluntarily relocated to a World War II Japanese American internment camp.
+Ralph Lazo (November 3, 1924 – January 1, 1992) was the only known non-spouse, non-Japanese American who voluntarily relocated to a Japanese American internment camp during World War II.
 His experience was the subject of the 2004 narrative short film Stand Up for Justice: The Ralph Lazo Story.

 Biography

 Ralph Lazo, born in Los Angeles on November 3, 1924, was of Mexican-American and Irish American descent.
 His mother died when he and his sister were young, leaving them in the care of their father, who found work painting houses and murals.

 As a Belmont High School student at age 17, Lazo learned that his Japanese American friends and neighbors were being forcibly removed as part of the Japanese American Internment and incarcerated at Manzanar.
 Lazo was so outraged that he joined friends on a train that took hundreds to Manzanar in May 1942.
 Manzanar officials never asked him about his ancestry.